regulardesigner/djkat-website/src/docs/notifications.md

       // Your upload logic here
       await uploadTrack();
       (window as any).showCustomNotification({
-        title: 'Upload Success',
+        title: "Upload Success",
-        body: 'Your track has been uploaded successfully!',
+        body: "Your track has been uploaded successfully!",
-        type: 'success',
+        type: "success",
       });
     } catch (error) {
       (window as any).showCustomNotification({
-        title: 'Upload Failed',
+        title: "Upload Failed",
-        body: 'There was an error uploading your track',
+        body: "There was an error uploading your track",
-        type: 'error',
+        type: "error",
       });
     }
   };